7 Communicating with R Markdown

 ✖ dplyr::lag() masks stats::lag()

-• warning: Do you want to include any messages that the code might generate?
-For example, here is the message you get when creating a histogram using geom_histogram():
+• warning Do you want to include any messages that the code might generate?
+For example, here’s the message you get when creating a histogram using geom_histogram():

 `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-In cases where you’re using R Markdown to generate a report for a non-R user, you likely want to hide the code, messages, and warnings but show the output (which would include any visualizations you generate).
-To do this, create a setup code chunk that looks like this:
+In cases where you’re using R Markdown to generate a report for a non-R user, you likely would want to hide the code, messages, and warnings but show the output (which would include any visualizations you generate).
+The following setup code chunk does this:

 ```{r setup, include = FALSE}